Receive updates via email. Enter your email address:

 3. Try different cooking methods

 Pan frying isn't the only hamburger cooking technique.
-I believe most people prefer an outdoor grill.
+I believe most people prefer outdoor grilling.
 However, not everyone has a backyard or an outdoor grill.
 Indoor grills, griddle pans or the oven can be used to cook hamburgers.
 Some people even use the microwave oven, although I don't think it does the beef any justice.

 Some people use the oven top grill to melt the cheese that they have placed on top of the patties.
 This really imparts some smoky goodness to the cheese instead of just depending on the heat of the patty to soften the cheese.